MPH Courses Taken for All Tracks

 MPH 600: Introduction to Public Health (1 credit hour)

 This course provides an introduction to the multidisciplinary field of public health.
 Students will learn the history, core functions, and roles of the U.S. public health system through grounding in the 12 foundational public health knowledge areas.

 MPH 611: Social and Behavioral Sciences for Public Health (3 credit hours)

-This course is a social and behavioral sciences core course for the MPH program.
-Psychological, social, and cultural concepts and models relevant to health and disease in society are reviewed and critiqued.
-The course will enable students to describe core theoretical perspectives from each of the social science disciplines of psychology, sociology, and anthropology.
+This course reviews and critiques psychological, social, and cultural concepts/models relevant to health and disease in society.
 Students will learn how to select and apply appropriate social and behavioral models to the design of public health interventions and policies.
-The course will also cover existing social inequalities in health status related to race, social class, and gender, and the critical intersection between social risk factors, behavioral risk factors, and the development and implementation of public health interventions.
-Social ecological models that influence population health at multiple levels are emphasized.
+Existing social inequalities in health status related to race, social class, and gender will be explored, as will the intersection between risk factors and public health interventions.
+Students will be assessed using project papers and group presentations.